 Run-throughs (also called break-thrus) and game signs prepared by cheerleaders for both the football field and the basketball gym should reflect support of one's own school and team in a positive manner, and should not be aimed "at" an opponent through the use of negative expressions.
 Prohibiting inappropriate signs from being posted in the gym and on the football field can greatly diminish negative sportsmanship from spectators, fans, and students.
-The spirit cheer coach is responsible for determining that game signs and crash-thrus meet the requirements of good sportsmanship.
+The spirit cheer coach is responsible for determining that game signs and run thrus meet the requirements of good sportsmanship.
+Remember that a stunt cannot be involved in holding the run thru sign.